M66B/FairEmail/FAQ.md

 So, common operations like setting message attributes (read, starred, answered, etc), adding (backing up) and moving messages is not possible.

 See also [what Google writes about it](https://support.google.com/mail/answer/7104828).

+For example [Gmail can import messages](https://support.google.com/mail/answer/21289) from another POP account, which can be used as a workaround for when your provider doesn't support IMAP.

 <br />